Adding Anaconda Environment to Jupyter

 Start be creating a new anaconda environment, or optionally a python virtual environment using one of the several available tools.

-At a minimum, the ipykernel
+At a minimum, the ipykernel package must be installed.

 # create and activate a new anaconda environment